Dear United States Senators,

-In March, President Donald Trump will end DACA, putting hundreds of thousands of young people at risk of deportation.
+In March 2019, President Donald Trump ended DACA, putting hundreds of thousands of young people at risk of deportation.
 They came here as young children and would be deported to countries they know little of.
 This is profane and unjust, and Congress has a chance to change this reality before the New Year by passing the Dream Act.

 Pope Francis's words to Congress in 2015 ring in our ears: "We need to avoid a common temptation nowadays: to discard whatever proves troublesome.
 Let us remember the Golden Rule: 'Do unto others as you would have them do unto you'"